Skip to main content

 • Mandatory ISU International Health Insurance ($18)

-• Luggage fees
+• Additional Luggage fees

 Student Involvement

-• Students must be in good academic standing (2.0) GPA) attend all planned activities, meetings, and events during the tour.
+• Students must be in good academic standing (3.0 GPA) attend all planned activities, meetings, and events during the tour.
 Aside from illness, there are no excused absences.
 If a student is non-compliant, they will be required to depart at their own expense.

 • Travelers must have a passport at least 2 months prior to trip departure in case travel visas need to be acquired.
 Passport fees are not included.
 Passport processing times are 9-12 weeks.
 If you do not currently have a valid passport, please apply immediately.
-For more information, please visit: https://travel.state.gov/content/travel/en/passports/how-apply/forms.html
+For more information, visit: https://travel.state.gov/content/travel/en/passports/how-apply/forms.html

 • It is expected that students attending a Sustainable City Tour program will pack and travel in a sustainable way.
 This includes packing lightly, reusable items, refusing single use plastic when possible, taking public transportation, etc. Sustainable travel advice will be provided at pre-trip meetings.